BAM-PFA/guerrillatv/_collections/_raw-footage/2020-07-15_worlds-largest-tv-studio-086.md

 ---
 layout: post
-title:  The world's largest TV studio [raw footage tape 082]
+title:  The world's largest TV studio [raw footage tape 086]
 description: Raw footage from THE WORLD'S LARGEST TV STUDIO.
-TVTV interviews African-American delegates to the Democratic Convention on race, McGovern, and politics "Heavy Black Marxist Rap"
+TVTV sifts through the aftermath of the 1972 Democratic convention and interviews Walter Cronkite and Dan Rather
-date:   1972-07-12
+date:   1972-07-14
-image: /assets/images/wltvs-082.jpg
+image: /assets/images/wltvs-086.jpg
-archiveID: worlds-largest-studio-082_16278_PM0040843_r01of01
+archiveID: worlds-largest-studio-086_16282_PM0040847_r01of01
 ---

-This tape consists of approximately 33 minutes of raw footage from the TVTV shooting of THE WORLD'S LARGEST TV STUDIO.
+This tape consists of approximately 25 minutes of raw footage from the TVTV shooting of THE WORLD'S LARGEST TV STUDIO.

-The TVTV crew visits African-American delegates to the Democratic Convention in their convention hotel room.
-What follows is a candid conversation about race in politics and higher education, representation for African-Americans and Latinos in the Democratic party, and navigating a discriminatory political landscape.
-We also see the TVTV crew driving around Miami Beach in the TVTV Media Van.
-TVTV labeled the original tape "**Black Marxist rap on McGovern (Heavy!)**".
+The TVTV crew wanders the empty Miami Convention Center in the aftermath of the Democratic convention.
+The empty halls, the floor littered with signs and debris, and the lonely janitors are a stark contrast to the bustle of the previous four days.
+This had been one of the longest and most grueling Democratic conventions ever, with all-night sessions and contentious issues including racism and abortion coming to the foreground of the Democratic party platform.
+Among the rubble the TVTV crew find Walter Cronkite and Dan Rather each wrapping up their coverage of the convention.

-*"I'd rather have a motherfucker that's going to try to sweet talk me to death than someone who's going to try to put his foot in my ass every day.
-And that's essentially the difference [between Democrats and Republicans].
-I mean I really think the cat [McGovern] is sincere.
-Kennedy was sincere!
-But he wasn't sincere about overthrowing capitalism!"*
+*"You go through a day like today and you go 'Oh, I'm tired, what a week this has been,' but the fact is, I wouldn't have it any other way."* (Dan Rather on covering the Democratic onvention)

 <div class="iframe-container-4-3 mx-auto" style="width: 80%">
   {% include internetArchive.html id=page.archiveID %}